openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The src_ready_o signal is kept asserted as long as the FIFO has space for more data.
 If the DC FIFO is full, the push operation will be stalled until the FIFO has empty space and the valid line is high.
 A module transmitting the data to DC FIFO should drive the valid signal low to indicate data lines should not be read.

 During QSPI data transmit operation, the TX DC FIFO is read internally by the QSPI to transmit data to an external device and written by the TX FIFO.
-Similarly during QSPI command  transmit operation, the Comamnd DC FIFO is read internally by the QSPI to transmit command to an external device and written by the command FIFO.
+Similarly during QSPI command  transmit operation, the Command DC FIFO is read internally by the QSPI to transmit command to an external device and written by the command FIFO.
 During QSPI receive (Rx) operation, the RX DC FIFO is written internally by the QSPI with the data received from the external device and read by the uDMA core.

 Dual-clock (DC) FIFOs are transparent to users.